microsoft/WhatTheHack/005-RockPaperScissorsBoom/Student/Challenge-09.md

 ## Success Criteria

-To complete this challenge successfully, you should be able to:
+To complete this challenge successfully, you should be able to verify:

 - After a game is played, a person gets a notification that includes
   - Team Name